 Types of referral emails

-All referral emails fall into two distinct categories: those sent between brands and referrers and those sent between referrers and their friends.
-The first type of referral emails is sent by marketers as a part of a master email list that simply asks people if they could refer their family and friends to a specific product or service.
-The second type of referral emails is sent by the referrers themselves in order to introduce their friends and family with a particular brand and its offering.
+All referral emails fall into two distinct categories.
+Those sent between brands and referrers and those sent between referrers and their friends.
+The first type of referral email marketers send as a part of a master email list.
+This email simply asks people if they could refer their family and friends to a specific product or service.
+The second type of referral email is by the referrers themselves in order to introduce their friends and family with a particular brand and its offering.

 Brand-to-referrer emails are generally used for referral program announcements and invitations.
-They can be sent either by using an ESP like Elastic Email or via your own referral platform.
+You can send them either by using an ESP like Elastic Email or via your own referral platform.
 When you choose Elastic Email to send referral emails half of your work is already completed.
 Why?
 Because we provide pre-designed templates for such emails.
 Of course, you can add or create your own template, but choosing from the gallery will make your work easier.

 Referrer-to-friend emails represent the heart and soul of referral marketing.
 They are often published using a referral widget and the templates can either be image-based or text only.
-Image-based email templates will make your branding efforts more upfront due to the large real estate occupied by the image itself, but large images tend to lack that look and feel associated with personal recommendations.
+Image-based email templates will make your branding efforts more upfront due to the large real estate occupied by it.
+Note, however, that large images tend to lack that look and feel associated with personal recommendations.

-Text-only referral emails are far better for preserving the credibility of a personal communication and conveying the message as a real recommendation.
+Text-only referral emails are far better for preserving the credibility of personal communication and conveying the message like a real recommendation.
 This doesn’t mean that you shouldn’t incorporate images into your referral emails, it should just be done tastefully.

-While we’re on the subject of images, Postable is a service that allows users to send beautiful postcards made out of recycled paper.
+While we’re on the subject of images, Postable is a service that allows users to send beautiful postcards from recycled paper.
 The company will print, stamp and mail birthday cards, thank you notes, business cards, invitations, you name it.
 But what’s interesting is their use of large yet simple graphic explanations.
-The $5 worth of credit is displayed both as text, but also as an animation of a hand holding and waving a $5 bill, with a “learn more” button placed between the text and the animation.
+You can display $5 worth of credit both as text, but also like an animation of a hand holding and waving a $5 bill, with a “learn more” button placed between the text and the animation.

 Outdoor Voices is another company that uses simple text over a colorful image.
-It only takes a single glance to know exactly what the company is offering - $20 off your first purchase of their technical apparel.
-The offer itself is further emphasized using a textual explanation beneath the picture, with a blue “Get My Code” button standing as a stark contrast to the white background.
+It only takes a single glance to know exactly what the company is offering.
+20 dollars off your first purchase of their technical apparel.
+The offer itself is further emphasized using a textual explanation beneath the picture.
+You can see a blue “Get My Code” button standing as a stark contrast to the white background.

-Unlike Postable and Outdoor Voices, Setapp relies mostly on text to convey their offer, with the upper half of the email inviting users to try out their service and the bottom half detailing exactly what they need to do in order to try it out for free.
-Both halves contain the “Get Invite Link” button, so even if you weren’t on board with the initial invitation, the subsequent explanation and the promise of a free trial period are cleverly designed to drive the message home.
+Unlike Postable and Outdoor Voices, Setapp relies mostly on text to convey their offer.
+The upper half of the email is inviting users to try out their service.
+The bottom half is detailing exactly what they need to do in order to try it out for free.
+Both halves contain the “Get Invite Link” button.
+Even if you weren’t on board with the initial invitation, the subsequent explanation and the promise of a free trial period are cleverly designed to drive the message home.